-Revelation 10 mentions a dragon, as well.
+Revelation chapters 12 and 20 mention a dragon, as well.
 In this context, the dragon is identified as Satan (Revelation 20:2).
 Since his appearance as a serpent to Eve, Satan is often characterized in a reptilian manner.
 The dragon metaphor helps us picture Satan, who is all too real.

 Mythological Creatures in the KJV